Gorampa [go rams pa]

 2.2.2 The Role of Negation and the Function of the Tetralemma

 Gorampa understands the tetralemma as a tool that one uses to analyze the ultimate truth.
-One uses logic and reasoning to arrive at a conceptual understanding of the nominal ultimate, and meditative practices allow one to reach a direct, nonconceptual realization of the actual ultimate truth.
-The logical reasoning involved in the fourfold negation is implemented by ordinary persons in order to understand what the ultimate truth is like, but logic alone is not sufficient to arrive at a direct realization of the actual ultimate.
+One uses logic and reasoning to arrive at a conceptual understanding of the ultimate that is taught, and meditative practices allow one to reach a direct, nonconceptual realization of the ultimate truth.
+The logical reasoning involved in the fourfold negation is implemented by ordinary persons in order to understand what the ultimate truth is like, but logic alone is not sufficient to arrive at a direct realization of the ultimate.

 This particular way of understanding the tetralemma is, again, at odds with the views of Tsongkhapa.
 Tsongkhapa contends that Gorampa’s assertion that all concepts must be eliminated entirely amounts to nihilistic quietism.
 Tsongkhapa understands each of the four extremes of the tetralemma as being qualified according to the conventional or ultimate truths.
 According to him, existence is negated ultimately, while nonexistence is negated conventionally.